SuperboySebi/voice_hud/README.md

 # RedM Voice Hud v1.0

-Voice Hud now does autodiscover, which voice system is running.
-(PMA-Voice, Saltychat or YACA)
 Note: If you use YACA, you have to delete the line "provide 'saltychat'" in yaca-voice/fxmanifest.lua on your server otherwise the voice system will not be discovered correctly.

 A simple redm voice hud.